 \section{Conclusion}

-This study significantly advances the field of cybersecurity by providing a robust methodology for detecting covert communications within IPv6 networks.
-By leveraging a Python-based tool inspired by pcapstego, we curated a balanced dataset aimed at machine learning applications that included both normal and covertly modified IPv6 traffic.
-Our comparative analysis across various machine learning models—including RF, XGB, LGB, GB, DNN, CNN, RNN, GCN, and LSTM—reveals that Random Forest (RF) exhibited the most optimal performance, whereas the Graph Convolutional Network (GCN) showed the least favorable outcomes.
+This study presents a systematic analysis of the potential use of various IPv6 header fields for covert communication.
+It also introduces machine learning-based approaches for binary detection and multiclass classification of covert traffic within IPv6 networks.
+Using a Python-based tool inspired by pcapstego, we curated a balanced data set aimed at machine learning applications that included normal and covertly modified IPv6 traffic.
+Our comparative analysis across various machine learning models, including RF, XGB, LGB, GB, DNN, CNN, RNN, GCN, and LSTM, reveals that Random Forest (RF) exhibited the most optimal performance, whereas the Graph Convolutional Network (GCN) showed the least favorable outcomes.